 Restore your iPhone from an iCloud backup or your computer

-If your iPhone needs to be wiped to factory settings or you buy a new iPhone, you will have to restore the device from a backup.
+If your iPhone needs to be wiped to factory settings or you buy a new iPhone (viruses and malware, for example), you will have to restore the device from a backup.
 The easiest way to do this is by an iCloud backup, but you can also restore from a local backup on your computer.
 Here is the complete process to restore your iPhone from an iCloud backup or computer backup.
 The steps equally apply to iPads as well.

 To restore an iPhone from an iCloud backup, wipe the phone to factory settings.
 Restart the phone and follow on-screen instructions until it asks you if you want to restore from a backup.
 Select either an iCloud backup or a computer backup.
 If you choose iCloud, enter your iCloud login details.
 If you select a computer backup, connect the iPhone to the computer and open Mac Finder, or iTunes if you are on Windows.

 JUMP TO KEY SECTIONS